Meals for Road Trips: Easy Ideas for Athletes

 Carbohydrates for Athletes

-Carbohydrates provide athletes with the energy needed to train and perform at their best.
-Athletes can get carbohydrates in their diets from the following food groups: grains, fruit, starchy vegetables, and dairy (milk and yogurt).
+Athletes can get carbohydrates in their diets from a variety of food groups, including: grains, fruit, starchy vegetables, and dairy (milk and yogurt).

 When possible, athletes should focus on choosing whole grains to enjoy with their meals.
 Whole grains contain fiber, vitamins, and minerals, making them a nutritious addition to an athlete’s diet.